• Skip to primary navigation

 Um, absolutely.
 The typical mojito is alcoholic.
 If you want to make a regular blueberry mojito, you'll want to add a splash of rum before you add the sparkling water.

-How to make the blueberry mojito:
+How to make the blueberry mojito mocktail

 First, add your blueberries and mint to a tall glass or cocktail shaker.